glasswalk3r/jenkins-translation-tool/README.md

   cpan Jenkins::i18n
   ```

-iF you never used the `cpan` CLI, a lot of questions you be prompt to you, but
+If you never used the `cpan` CLI, a lot of questions you be prompt to you, but
 it's safe to accept all the defaults.

 ### Detailed description